 For each ID, there is an event function.
 The event function is required to tell the driver how to respond to the data following the ID.
-For example, does the driver need to prepare to receive or transmit data?
-Also, how much data is expected to be received or transmitted?
+For example, "Does the driver need to prepare to receive or transmit data?"
+In addition, "How much data is expected to be received or transmitted?"

-For successful operation three variables must be initialized, a pointer to data memory, frame time, and the count, as shown in Figure 5.
+For successful operation, three variables must be initialized: a pointer to data memory, frame time, and the count.
+Example 3 shows an example.